jackjliew/ai-openscale/wos-frameworks-azure-ml-studio.md

 To connect your Microsoft Azure instance to {{site.data.keyword.aios_short}}, you must provide the following credentials:

 #### Client ID
+{: #ca-connect-azurestudio-clientid}

 The actual string value of your client ID, which verifies who you are and authenticates and authorizes calls that you make to Azure Studio.

 #### Client Secret
+{: #ca-connect-azurestudio-clientsecret}

 The actual string value of the secret, which verifies who you are and authenticates and authorizes calls that you make to Azure Studio.

 #### Tenant
+{: #ca-connect-azurestudio-tenant}

 Your tenant ID corresponds to your organization and is a dedicated instance of Azure AD.
-To find the tenant ID, hover over your account name to get the directory / tenant ID, or select **Azure Active Directory** > **Properties** > **Directory ID** in the Azure portal.
+To find the tenant ID, hover over your account name to get the directory / tenant ID, or select Azure Active Directory > Properties > Directory ID in the Azure portal.

 #### Subscription ID:
+{: #ca-connect-azurestudio-subid}

 Subscription credentials which uniquely identify your Microsoft Azure subscription.
 The subscription ID forms part of the URI for every service call.